 A crucial stage of the import process of goods into the United States is clearing the shipment through Customs and Border Protection (CBP) upon arrival at the port of entry.

 It is the importer’s responsibility to obtain and submit the necessary documentation for customs clearance.
 Knowing what is required ahead of time can help business owners avoid delays, fines, and pay unnecessary fees.
 A Customs Broker can review beforehand all your information and import shipment documentation to ensure the customs entry will be submitted correctly.

 Importing Goods into the U.S.

 - Government Certifications.
-If you are importing goods that need to be cleared or are regulated by a partner government agency, such as the FDA, DOT, FTC, etc., additional permits and certifications may be required for customs clearance.
+Additional permits and certifications may be required for customs clearance if you are importing goods that must be cleared or are regulated by a partner government agency, such as the FDA, DOT, FTC, among others.

 Importers are frequently concerned about getting goods into the United States as quickly as possible for distribution and use at their factories, stores, clients, etc. Promptus is a licensed C-TPAT certified customs broker in the United States with over 15 years of experience in the field.
 Our team is dedicated, professional, and knowledgeable, and they will work directly with you to ensure a smooth Customs experience and successful clearance of your goods upon arrival to the United States.
 Contact us today at 305-687-1405.